-The Empress was challenged to make an impossible leap across the deep river that runs alongside the Castle of Roses, a traditional response for yeomen whose demands for a Test of Mettle were unwelcome.
+The Empress was challenged to make an impossible leap across the deep river that runs alongside the Castle of Thorns, a traditional response for yeomen whose demands for a Test of Mettle were unwelcome.
 The Empress readily agreed; still wearing her armour she mounted her horse and together they jumped the river.
 The sight was so impressive - the more so for horses were practically unknown in Dawn - that it was impossible for any to deny her claim and she was accepted into the house of Cervise.

 Cien urged his king to declare his ardour for the Empress before any other noble had chance to pledge a troth.
 Rodric declared his love for her and demanded the Test of Ardour from Earl Cervise.
 Before the assembled crowd, the Lady demanded the unthinkable - to prove his love for the new scion of the House Cervise, he must give up his throne - and granted Rodric until the start of the tourney to decide his response.
 The next morning, following a night of discourse with the Empress, Rodric agreed to abdicate his throne.
 In doing so he won the Test of Ardour and entered House Cervise as the Empress' husband, whereupon she declared her intention to enter the grand tourney to become Queen of Dawn.